 Annual Fellowship

 The Alzheimers NZ Annual Fellowship provides support for professionals developing a research career or incorporating research activities as part of a health-related role.
-Our aim is to improve research knowledge about dementia through promoting a research capable health workforce.

 The fellowship will provide up to $15,000 for research expenses/contribution to salary/professional development activities.